 The team will also subject LNPs to various manufacturing and storage insults and compare CE assay readout with that from state-of-the-art bioassays of mRNA quantity, delivery efficacy, and immunogenicity.

-To optimize the assay so it can be used to quantitate mRNA from LNPs rapidly
+Optimize the assay so it can be used to rapidly quantitate mRNA from LNPs

 Distinguish between folded and unfolded versions of mRNA to help detect damage